“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 The new guards and the warden really

 disliked for me.
+I had become a legend and there were sometimes actual lines of people outside my cell waiting to come in and experience some real meditation instructdion.
 There was a barrage of disciplinary write-ups I received for

 enough of these minor offenses changes the category you are in so that would